BuckeyeSoftware/rex/doc/RENDER.md

 * An attempt was made to attach more than one depth, stencil or combined depth stencil texture.
 * An attempt was made to attach a non-depth and non-stencil texture which has different dimensions than the other attached non-depth and non-stencil textures.
 * An attempt was made to attach a non-depth and non-stencil texture which has a different format than the other attached non-depth and non-stencil textures.
+* An attempt was made to attach a depth, stencil or combined depth-stencil texture that has a recorded type which is not `k_attachment`.
+* An attempt was made to attach a depth texture when a stencil texture is already attached, you must use combined depth-stencil texture instead.
+* An attempt was made to attach a stencil texture when a depth texture is already attached, you must use combined depth-stencil texture instead.
 * An attempt was made to modify the target after it was initialized.

 #### Texture